Main Article Content

-Excessive alcohol consumption has adverse effects on health but there is a recognised need for longitudinal analysis of population data to improve our understanding of the patterns of alcohol use,harms to consumers and those in their immediate environment.
-This paper describes the protocol for the project “Electronic Longitudinal Alcohol Study in Communities” (ELAStiC) that aims to leverage the value of a broad set of cross-linked cohorts, e-cohorts, surveys and data linkage facilities to construct an alcohol-specific analytical platform in the United Kingdom.
+Excessive alcohol consumption has adverse effects on health and there is a recognised need for thelongitudinal analysis of population data to improve our understanding of the patterns of alcohol use,harms to consumers and those in their immediate environment.
+The UK has a number of linkable,longitudinal databases that if assembled properly could support valuable research on this topic.

 Aims and objectives